-An inspiring, clear and compelling message is at the heart of a successful letter-writing campaign.
+An inspiring, clear and compelling letter is at the heart of a successful letter-writing campaign.
 Great appeal letters always tell a personal story and express the need that you are filling by raising funds and participating in a Habitat build.
 Here are the elements of a great letter:

 - Details about your team's project, including where and when. - If possible, a personal note to the potential donor ("Hi Bob, Happy anniversary to you and Marybeth.
-Hope you are doing great."). - Why you are participating in a Habitat trip.
-Be positive and poignant. - An inspiring story about the need for the project. - If your audience is not familiar with Habitat, some background information. - A clear request for donations or financial support and your overall fundraising goal. - A date by which you want their support. - Link/URL for your fundraising webpage. - Instructions on how to donate via check. - If via snail mail, include a self-addressed, stamped envelope. - · How to reach you with any questions.
+Hope you are doing great."). - Why you are participating in a Global Village trip.
+Be positive and poignant! - Inspiring story about the need for the project. - If your audience is not familiar with Habitat, some background information. - A clear request for donations/financial support and your overall fundraising goal. - A date by which you want their support. - Link/url for your Share.
+Habitat page. - Instructions on how to donate via check. - If via snail mail, include a self-addressed, stamped envelope. - How to reach you with any questions. - Get to the point.
+Tell your story in one to two pages, maximum. - Try to send at least two to three months before you leave. - One month before your trip, plan to send a reminder.
+A lot of people receive written appeals and mean to give, but then forget about it.
+Plan to give supporters and potential supporters another update on the project, your preparations for your journey and how much you still are trying to raise.
+For those who haven't given yet, ask again.